Shawn910215/react-projects/README.md

 --SPA is executed entirly on the client(browsers), so never reloade, JavaScript is used to update the page(DOM) --Feels like a native app
 --additional data might be loaded from a web API

+P24 Styling option
+CSS Modules scope is component, tailwindcss is getting popular. use UI libraries like MUI,Chakra UI, Mantine, etc. pre build css

+P25 We Choose to use CSS modules.